MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-lake-services.md

 ### Enriched Data (Data Lake Two)

 Enriched data is the version where raw data (as-is or aggregated) has a defined schema, has been cleansed, and is available to analytics engines to extract high-value data.
-It will follow the same hierarchial directory structure as the raw layer and resides in either the *confidential or below* or *sensitive* folder for **Data Integration** on Data Lake Two.
+It will follow the same hierarchial directory structure as the raw layer and resides in either the *confidential or below* or *sensitive (PII)* folder for **Data Integration** on Data Lake Two.

 #### Enriched Directory Layout